calinovidiu96/vending_machine/README.md

 ## Vending Machine
-This backend APP is a simple platform powered by Node.js and Express, offering a straightforward experience for buyers and sellers.
+This backend application is a simple platform powered by Node.js and Express, offering a straightforward experience for buyers and sellers.
 With practical API endpoints, it manages user authentication, product actions, and transactions.
 Utilizing MongoDB for data storage and JWT tokens for security, it's as straightforward as operating a vending machine.

 ## Key Features:
  - User Management: Create accounts, log in securely, and manage deposits.